- DC Chapter of the American Academy of Pediatrics

 In this country, approximately 13 percent of youth live with a serious mental illness, but only about 20 percent of them get the help they need.
 While primary care providers are often positioned to assess a child’s behavioral problems early on, many feel ill-equipped to make the right referrals, prescribe medications, or manage a chronic condition.

 To give District pediatricians the resources they need, Children’s National worked with other area intuitions to establish the DC Collaborative for Mental Health in Pediatric Primary Care.

-Headed by Dr. Lee Beers, Children’s National serves as the administrative home for the comprehensive, city-wide effort.
+Headed by Lee Beers, M.D., Medical Director, Child Health Advocacy Institute, Children’s National serves as the administrative home for the comprehensive, city-wide effort.
 It works to support and/or implement initiatives focused on: